st38/exercise-20230406-do/README.md

  3. We run very basic network configuration with open internal communication
  4. We run single node Consul cluster with just basic settings
  5. We use AWS Auto Scaling Groups for easiest nodes creation and future checks
- 6. We elected nftables for firewall configuration as an successor of iptables and a default tool on Ubuntu
+ 6. We elected nftables for firewall configuration as an successor of iptables and a default tool in Ubuntu
- 7. We elected [Consul Template](https://github.com/hashicorp/consul-template#faq) as a recomended solution for Consul Service Discovery template engine
+ 7. We elected Consul Template as it is a [recomended solution for Consul Service Discovery template engine](https://github.com/hashicorp/consul-template#faq)
  8. We run basic shell script on all fleets nodes to check opened ports

  **This configuration will do the following**
  1. Create a common VPC
- 2. Create an IAM roles for all the instaces for [Cloud Auto-join](https://developer.hashicorp.com/consul/docs/install/cloud-auto-join)
+ 2. Create an IAM roles for all the instances for [Cloud Auto-join](https://developer.hashicorp.com/consul/docs/install/cloud-auto-join)
  3. Create Launch Templates with tags for Cloud Auto-join
  4. Create an Auto Scaling Group for Consul server with a singe node
- 5. Create an Auto Scaling Groups for all the fleets with the number of nodes specified in variables
+ 5. Create an Auto Scaling Groups for all the fleets with the number of nodes specified in the variables
- 6. Install Consul on the Consul server and Consul Template, nftables on the all fleets nodes via [Cloud-Init](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/user-data.html)
+ 6. Install Consul on the Consul server and Consul Template, nftables on all fleets nodes via [Cloud-Init](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/user-data.html)

  **After instances run, the following will occur**
  1. Consul server will form the cluster and start to serve the clients
- 2. Consul client on fleet nodes will join the cluster
+ 2. Consul client on fleets nodes will join the cluster
- 4. Consul client on fleet nodes will register the service
+ 4. Consul client on fleets nodes will register the service
- 5. Consul template will start to monitor a template file for nftables rules and will render it on Consul Service Catalog changes and new ruleset will be applied to the firewall
+ 5. Consul Template will start to monitor nftables rules template file and will render it on Consul Service Catalog changes and new ruleset will be applied to the firewall
   ```
   Start node
     --> Install Consul client